drunkleen/leenfetch/manual.md

 - **key**: Optional label printed before the value.
 Leave empty (`""`) for no label.
 - **format**: When `type` is `custom`, print the supplied string as-is.
 - Duplicate entries are allowed if you want to emphasize a field in multiple places.
-- Remove entries to hide a block even if the toggle is enabled, or insert `"break"` for spacing.
+- Remove entries to hide a block entirely, or insert `"break"` for spacing.

 ### Reloading Configs